ckeditor/ckeditor5/packages/ckeditor5-watchdog/docs/features/watchdog.md

 } );
 ```

-The Watchdog will keep the context and editor (and other types of items in the future) instances running
+The Watchdog will keep the context and editor instances running
 that are added via the {@link module:watchdog/contextwatchdog~ContextWatchdog#add `ContextWatchdog#add` method}.
 This method can be called multiple times during the `ContextWatchdog` lifetime.

 To destroy one of the editor instances use the {@link module:watchdog/contextwatchdog~ContextWatchdog#remove `ContextWatchdog#remove` method}.
 This method can be called multiple times during the `ContextWatchdog` lifetime as well.